Enrich your teaching by helping those with disabilities to achieve healthy lifestyles through movement education and physical activities.

 Two Master’s Degree Programs

-The MA in Physical Education (Professional) with a specialization in Teaching Adapted Physical Education is a 33-credit program for teachers who already have NYS teacher licenses in K–12 certification in physical education.
+The MA in Physical Education with a specialization in Teaching Adapted Physical Education is a 33-credit program for teachers who already have New York state teacher licenses in K–12 certification in physical education.
 This program prepares teachers as specialists in providing adapted physical education instruction and intervention in a variety of school-based settings.
 Through specific coursework, learn to apply knowledge of characteristics, assess movement abilities, modify activities and plan programs to provide appropriate physical education and activity instruction to students of all ability levels.
-Participate in enriching and rewarding hands-on learning options, such as Camp Abilities Long Island, a developmental sport program for children who are visually impaired, blind and deaf-blind.
+Participate in enriching and rewarding hands-on learning options, such as Camp Abilities Long Island, a developmental sports program for children who are visually impaired, blind and deaf-blind.

 Exceptional Hands-On Learning

-Examples of hands-on learning, internships, and out-of-the-classroom opportunities available to our students:
+Examples of hands-on learning, internships, and out-of-the-classroom opportunities available in the New York area to our students:

 - Camp Abilities Long Island: Teaching sports and activities to children who are blind, visually impaired and deaf-blind